mathpn/mathpn.github.io/src/content/blog/battleship-heuristics.md

 ## Evaluating Performance

 The number of turns required to complete a game (sink all ships) was recorded for 5000 simulations.
-The empirical cumulative distribution was estimated with a gaussian kernel for each version of the code.
+I've estimated the empirical cumulative distribution with a Gaussian kernel for each version of the code.
 Version 1 corresponds to random guessing.
 Version 2 only guesses through the _hunt_ mode; version 3 includes the first version of the _attack_ mode; version 4 includes the heuristics of the _mixed_ matrix; and version 5 is the final one with the distance heuristics.

 ![Performance plot with kernel cumulative probability of turns to complete the game](@assets/images/performance.png) {.align-right}

 The improvement was substantial until the third version, which included the basic _hunt/attack_ alternating algorithm.
 However, further improvement was very subtle.
 The Hedge's _g_ effect size estimator was used to compare each version with the next one, yielding the following values: versions 1 vs 2: $g = 5.062$; versions 2 vs 3: $g = 0.867$; versions 3 vs 4: $g = 0.176$; versions 4 vs 5: $g = 0.051$.
 Thus, it seems that until versions 4 there was significant improvement; however, the change between versions 4 and 5 is very subtle, suggesting that maybe the distance heuristic is not as good as it may look.

-The Python script for an interactive version of _Battleship_ implementing this algorithm is available through this [Github Repository](https://github.com/mathpn/battleship).
+The Python script for an interactive version of _Battleship_ implementing this algorithm is available through this [GitHub Repository](https://github.com/mathpn/battleship).

-This algorithm is not perfect and I'm sure there's room for improvement.
+This algorithm is not perfect, and I'm sure there's room for improvement.
 If you have any ideas, please leave a comment!